 For the students under their care, academic advisors arrange at least two personal meetings during the first year of studies.

 The academic advisor invites the student to the meetings, but it is also worth encouraging the student to request meetings when needed.
 It is good to remind the student about this in the first meeting and to let them know when you are available and how to get hold of you.
 If desired, the academic advisor can arrange meetings and activities with their whole group.

-A natural and relatively easy way to agree on meetings is with email or some other application for arranging meetings.
+A natural and relatively easy way to agree on meetings is with email or Student Success Hub (note that the student interface is called MyStudies).
 It is always worth starting the email heading with: "From your academic advisor".
 When inviting students to the meeting or reminding them about the meeting, it is important to explain the purpose of the meeting and how you would like the students to prepare for it.

-When arranging the meetings, it is good to be aware of the students’ model timetables (Into).
+When arranging the meetings, it is good to be aware of the students’ model timetables (can be found in the Student guide, e.g. BSc programme).
 When timing the meetings, also make sure you take into account examination periods and any mid-term exams.
 For the ‘Academic Learning Community’ course, which is common to all MSc programmes, a brief weekly time has been reserved in the timetable which can be used for meetings if desired.

 During the first meeting, make preliminary agreements already for the following meeting.
 Meetings agreed face-to-face are more often stuck to.